apexakansara/Microservices-FileOps-UserCRUD/README.md

 2. ConsumerService - It consumes any messages available in configured queue and based on the type of message in message body, it uses switch case to call respective message handler.
 Once included message type is read, add employee information to Postgres using EFCore.
 3. DataService - It provides endpoints to access employee information using REST Apis.

 Integrated swagger with each micro-service to interect with API endpoints.
+It uses content negotiation to facilitate reposponse in XML, JSON or CSV format in DataService.

 for the ease of linking, all the three services are created as a single repository.In real life all the three services should be separate repositories, to be able to develop, deploy and scale independently.